 The Bureau of Animal Care & Control serves the residents of the City of Pittsburgh by providing care, control and resolution to situations dealing with domestic animals and wildlife.

-The Bureau of Animal Care & Control provides assistance to the employees of the Public Safety Department, other City Departments and the Allegheny County Health Department in situations involving animals, both domestic and wild.
-The Bureau assists the Pennsylvania Game Commission in the tracking of the rabies virus; enforces the Dangerous Dog Law; it enforces City and State codes dealing with animals; issues citations and appears in court; keeps City parks animal-nuisance free; works with non-profit animal shelters; and provides consultation to other municipalities concerning animal issues.
+The Bureau of Animal Care & Control provides assistance to Bureaus within the Department of Public Safety, other City Departments and the Allegheny County Health Department in situations involving animals, both domestic and wild.
+The Bureau enforces City and State codes dealing with animals; issues citations and appears in court; helps to keep our City’s parks animal-nuisance free; works with non-profit animal shelters; provides consultation to other municipalities concerning animal issues; and assists the Pennsylvania Game Commission in tracking the rabies virus.

-Animal Control Agents capture stray animals, assist in pet/owner recovery, resolve neighbor disputes over animals, assist the elderly and physically-challenged with animal concerns, advise and teach residents of their responsibility as pet owners, advise non-pet owners of their rights, capture and release State and non-State-mandated wildlife, as well as the capture of domestic animals and wildlife.
-The Bureau also quarantines animals, provides removal of deceased animals and assists police and the District Attorney's office with inhumane investigations.
+Animal Control Agents capture stray animals, assist in pet/owner recovery, resolve neighbor disputes over animals, assist the elderly and physically-challenged with animal concerns, advise and teach residents of their responsibility as pet owners, advise non-pet owners of their rights, and assist in the removal of nuisance wildlife.
+(Nuisance wildlife is defined as wildlife that causes, or is about to cause, property damage or that presents a threat to the health or safety of the community by means of disease transmission or direct attacks.)
+The Bureau also quarantines animals, provides removal of deceased animals and assists police and the District Attorney's office with humane investigations.

-Although Animal Care & Control encourages responsible pet/companion ownership there are still over 1,100 dogs and cats picked up yearly.
-Many are reunited with their homes through a partnership the City has with a local No-Kill shelter.
+Although Animal Care & Control encourages responsible pet/companion ownership there are still over 1,300 dogs and cats picked up yearly.
+Many are reunited with their homes through a partnership the City has with a local animal shelter.

 Operations continue from 3 p.m. to 11 p.m.
 Monday through Friday.
 Saturdays, Sundays and holidays operations are from 9 a.m. to 5 p.m.
 All "after hour" operations are for any emergency that a resident may have.